Lachysagit/Assesment2-Mechanic/Design documentation/Readme.md

-- Flowchart – draw a flowchart of a planned algorithm or method
+- Flowchart –  see file commited to design documentation